Nexaroa/neuroshard/docs-site/architecture/mixture-of-experts.md

 # Mixture of Experts (MoE)

-NeuroShard implements a **Distributed Mixture of Experts** architecture that enables sparse computation across the decentralized network.
-Unlike traditional MoE implementations where all experts reside on a single machine, NeuroShard distributes experts across nodes, enabling massive model scaling with proportional compute costs.
+MoE is the **INHERENT architecture** of NeuroShard.
+There is no legacy dense mode - every layer is an MoE layer.
+This enables massive model scaling with proportional compute costs.

+> **Why MoE is mandatory:** Dense layers can't scale to frontier model sizes.
+MoE is how models like GPT-4, Mixtral, and DeepSeek scale efficiently.
+NeuroShard's infrastructure (DiLoCo, gRPC) natively supports distributed MoE.

 ## Overview